DS-100/sp22/grad_proj/gradproject.md

 #### Dataset A: General Measurements and Statistics <a name="2-a"></a>

 This dataset contains some general statistics and measurements of various aspects of the climate and the environment.
-You can access all the data [here](https://data100.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https://github.com/DS-100/sp21&urlpath=tree/sp21/grad_proj/Topic%202%20-%20Climate%20and%20the%20Environment&branch=main) within `Dataset_A.zip` on DataHub.
+You can access all the data [here](TBD) within the `Dataset A` directory on DataHub.
 It includes the following reports:

 - `daily_global_weather_2020.csv` contains data on daily temperature and precipitation measurements.
 To learn how to use the data from this file, please read the following section on the first report.
 - `us_greenhouse_gas_emissions_direct_emitter_facilities.csv` and `us_greenhouse_gas_emission_direct_emitter_gas_type.csv` contain data reported by EPA (Environment Protection Agency) on greenhouse gas emissions, detailing the specific types of gas reported by facilities and general information about the facilities themselves.
 The dataset is made available through EPA's [GHGRP (Greenhouse Gas Reporting Program)](https://www.epa.gov/ghgreporting).